Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/metadata-dcat/ontwerpstandaard/toolchain4/oslo-stakeholders-converter.report.md

 #||# -------------------------------------

-2025-08-28T10:55:38.255Z warn: Unable to find the contributor type for "Martin Vanbrabant" using column "metadata-dcat".
+2025-08-28T11:45:49.003Z warn: Unable to find the contributor type for "Martin Vanbrabant" using column "metadata-dcat".
 Please make sure this column has a value set for this person.

+2025-08-28T11:45:49.007Z error: [CsvConverterHandler] Unable to convert the provided csv into a stakeholders-file.
+Error: Invalid Record Length: columns length is 7, got 6 on line 16 for record Eric Duchesne,BDO Digital,,,C,